runi8240/dsc-project/README.md

 # or omit REDIS_URL to fall back to HTTP POST /telemetry
 python ingestion/ingestion_service.py
 ```
+Heart-rate samples are ingested globally; the backend associates them with the logged-in user when generating recommendations or storing feedback.
 Optional telemetry mirroring into object storage:
 ```bash
 export STORAGE_ENABLED=true